CSteen57/SteenCorp-AD-Lab/Phases/Phase2_RBAC_GPO_Software_Deployment.md

 - Drive mappings were not deployed
 - The workstation was not receiving the correct policies

+This was a good reminder that Group Policy depends heavily on OU placement and targeting.

 ---

 ## Resolution

-Moved the client machine to:
+I moved the Windows 11 client machine into the correct Workstations OU:

 ```cmd
 SteenCorp_HQ → Workstations
 ```

-Then forced a policy update:
+Then I forced a policy update:

 ```cmd
 gpupdate /force